elixir-lang/elixir-lang.github.com/getting-started/modules-and-functions.markdown

 Elixir projects are usually organized into three directories:

-* ebin - contains the compiled bytecode
+* `_build` - contains compilation artifacts
-* lib - contains elixir code (usually `.ex` files)
+* `lib` - contains Elixir code (usually `.ex` files)
-* test - contains tests (usually `.exs` files)
+* `test` - contains tests (usually `.exs` files)

 When working on actual projects, the build tool called `mix` will be responsible for compiling and setting up the proper paths for you.
-For learning purposes, Elixir also supports a scripted mode which is more flexible and does not generate any compiled artifacts.
+For learning and convenience purposes, Elixir also supports a scripted mode which is more flexible and does not generate any compiled artifacts.

 ## Scripted mode